Solved | Windows 10 File Copy/Transfer Very Slow (8 Methods)

 Case: Windows 10 File Copy Slow

-I ran into a problem after upgrading to Windows 10, that whenever I try to copy files between two drives, the speed is extremely slow.
+I ran into a problem after upgrading to Windows 10, whenever I try to copy files between two drives, the speed is extremely slow.
 Does anyone know how to fix it?

 Tons of Windows 10/11 users have reported the slow file transfer issue as above, the scenarios include: